Kanan02/LibraryAPI/README.md

 ## Usage

-When the project is running you can do a **POST** request for registration to Authorize and use BooksController.
+When the project is running you can do a **POST** request for registration to Authorize (only restriction is password length>=5) and use BooksController.
 ### `/api/Auth/Register`

 Then you can login using your credentials: